nikhilmule/EDA_NYC_Yellow_taxi/README.md

 ### __From the calculations and analysis following are key findings:__

-- ### Friday is the most active day and where most people utilized the taxis.- Raids with a single passenger are booked more compared to the 2,3,4 passengers
+- ### Friday is the most active day and where most people utilized the taxis.
+- ### Raids with a single passenger are booked more compared to the 2,3,4 passengers
 - ### NY 237 is the most common pickup point.
 Because it has an intersection with famous locations and schools.
 - ### NY 236 is the most common dropoff point.
 - ### Where NY 140 has low pickup points and NY 99 has low dropping points compared to all others.